Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

-In Section~\ref{sec:model}, we have already verified that the covariates $X_{i,\cdot}$ are approximately low rank.
-Both the original specification $X_{i,\cdot}\in\R^{14}$ and the augmented specification $X_{i,\cdot}\in \R^{30}$ include approximate repeated measurements, with variables such as percent employment in manufacturing, percent college educated, and percent employment among women.
-In particular, the approximate rank is five.

-Figure~\ref{fig:semi_all} presents our first semi-synthetic exercises.
+Figures~\ref{fig:semi_noise},~\ref{fig:semi_missing}, and~\ref{fig:semi_discrete} present our initial semi-synthetic exercises.
 For reference, we visualize in red the 2SLS point estimate and confidence interval of \cite{autor2013china}, using clean data.
 Immediately next to \cite{autor2013china}'s results, we visualize our own point estimate and confidence interval with clean data.
 We recover essentially the same point estimate and a somewhat smaller confidence interval.
-The true covariates are approximately low rank, our procedure exploits this fact, and therefore it is is more efficient.
+The true covariates are approximately low rank, our procedure exploits this fact, and therefore it has an advantage.
 Subsequently, we implement our procedure with increasing levels of measurement error: 20\%, 40\%, 60\%, 80\%, and 100\% noise-to-signal ratio.
-Our point estimates remain stable, and the standard errors subtly increase in length.
-We obtain similar results with missing values, discretization, and differential privacy: point estimates remain stable and the standard errors adaptively increase in length for higher noise-to-signal ratios.
+Our point estimates remain stable, and the confidence intervals subtly increase in length.
+We obtain similar results with missing values and discretization: point estimates remain stable and the confidence intervals adaptively increase in length for higher noise-to-signal ratios, similar to Figure~\ref{fig:PCR_all}.
+Appendix~\ref{sec:sim} confirms similar results when standardizing the true covariates before the semi-synthetic exercises.